-Dissociative identity disorder (DID), sometimes called a split personality, is when a person has two or more sets of thoughts, actions, and behaviors.
+Dissociative identity disorder (DID), sometimes called split, multiple, or dual personality, is when a person has two or more sets of thoughts, actions, and behaviors.
 Examples may include marked differences in personality or a sense of self, or gaps in memory.

 Trauma often causes this condition, particularly during childhood.
 While there is no defined cure for DID, long-term treatment may help people combine their personalities into one.